-Types of EDW
+Types of Enterprise Data Warehouse

-On-premises EDWs, as the name suggests, are installed and managed within the organization's own infrastructure.
+On-premises Enterprise Data Warehouses, as the name suggests, are installed and managed within the organization's infrastructure.
 This traditional approach offers a higher level of control and security over the data.
 Organizations that opt for on-premises EDWs typically have dedicated teams to oversee the management and maintenance of the infrastructure.
 This level of control can be advantageous for industries with stringent data privacy regulations or organizations with unique security requirements.
 However, it's important to note that on-premises EDWs often require substantial upfront investments, both in terms of hardware and skilled personnel.

-Virtual Data Warehouses:
+Virtual Data Warehouse:

 Hybrid Data Warehouses: